nonmodernist/nonmodernist.github.io/content/notes/just-around-the-corner.md

 ## Frances Marion's Directorial Debut

-<span class="og">💡</span> Frances Marion wrote and directed this Fannie Hurst adaptation, after having written the adaptation of Hurst's *Humoresque* the previous year.
+Frances Marion wrote and directed this Fannie Hurst adaptation, after having written the adaptation of Hurst's *Humoresque* the previous year.
 That film was directed by Frank Borzage, who was originally set to direct this one as well, according to the [AFI's movie magazine research](https://catalog.afi.com/Film/10040-JUST-AROUNDTHECORNER?sid=85b49cc5-c023-4414-8590-1469a76e6720&sr=13.23113&cp=1&pos=1).
 Instead Marion took over, making this her directorial debut.
 She would go on to direct two more films, *The Love Light* (1921) and *The Song of Love* (1923).

 *Just Around the Corner*, based on a short story titled "The Superman," is a Fannie Hurst tale through and through—the story of working poor New Yorkers crowded into a [tenement](https://exhibitions.library.columbia.edu/exhibits/show/urban_films/just-around-the-corner), struggling to lead lives that matter, with family tragedy just around the corner.